Ayushmore1214/community-plugins/docs/plugin-maintainers-guide.md

 ### A GitHub check is stuck "waiting for status to be reported".

 This is a common GitHub glitch.
-The easiest way to fix it is to **close your Pull Request and then immediately reopen it**.
+The easiest way to fix it is to close your Pull Request and then immediately reopen it.
 This forces GitHub to re-trigger the checks.

 ### The "API Report" check is failing.